mbbx6spp/lerna-yarn-purescript/README.md

+DO NOT USE THIS REPOSITORY.
+THIS IS ARCHIVED.

 # Lerna-Yarn-Purescript-`psc-package` Project Template

 This repository exists to explore how to setup a Lerna (multi-package) Yarn-based monorepo with Purescript projects integrated.